 Massachusetts asked to remove Steve Wynn from casino license

-BOSTON (AP) — Massachusetts gambling regulators plan to hold a public hearing before deciding if casino mogul Steve Wynn should be removed from the license his company received to operate a resort casino under construction near Boston.
+BOSTON (AP) — Massachusetts gambling regulators agreed Thursday to hold a public hearing on a request that casino mogul Steve Wynn be removed from a license held by the company that bears his name to operate a resort casino under construction near Boston.

 A Boston-based attorney for Wynn contended in a letter to the Massachusetts Gaming Commission that his client should no longer be considered part of the $2.4 billion casino project, since Wynn has divested from “all ownership interests” in Wynn Resorts and no longer has any financial or business association with the Las Vegas-based company or its Massachusetts subsidiary.

 Attached to the letter were documents submitted to the U.S. Securities and Exchange Commission, meant to prove Wynn had fully divested and therefore should not be the subject of an ongoing suitability investigation by the commission.
 Wynn resigned as chairman and chief executive of Wynn Resorts in February after sexual misconduct allegations against him surfaced.

 “The commission no longer has jurisdiction over Mr. Wynn — he is a private Nevada citizen unaffiliated with Wynn Resorts LLC or any commission licensee,” wrote the lawyer, Brian Kelly.